 This is why many companies introduce HR experts as subleaders.
 They can act as a bridge between higher managers and lower team members.

-By allowing for a two-step communication, a team can function more quickly and efficiently without a possibility of miscommunication.
+By allowing for two-step communication, a team can function more quickly and efficiently without the possibility of miscommunication.

 This reason alone is one of the most important reasons to consider introducing a subleader culture in your own corporate environment.